harness/developer-hub/docs/software-supply-chain-assurance/ssca-policies/create-ssca-policies.md

 Next, you can define what should happen if a policy fails, you can set it to
 - **Warn and continue**: The step will warn about the policy violation and continues the execution.
 - **Error and exit**: The step throws and error and terminates the pipeline execution.
+You can handle this by setting a [failure strategy](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy/).

 ![SBOM Policy evaluation criteria](./static/sbom-policy-criteria.png "SBOM Policy evaluation criteria")